threeport/user-docs/docs/concepts/definitions-instances.md

 ## Division of Responsibility

-These constructs allow team leads and domain experts to define the attributes of for different objects.
+These constructs allow team leads and domain experts to define the attributes for different objects.
 Then, individual contributors can rapidly provision instances leveraging those detailed configs made available to them in Threeport.

 For example, the available definitions for AWS RDS database instances can be provided by a database expert for different tiers of usage, i.e. definitions for development, staging and production.
-Then, when developers that use RDS as a part of their app stack need to deploy an application instance, they can reference the definition provided for them, rather than determining the config details themselves.
+Then, when developers who use RDS as a part of their app stack need to deploy an application instance, they can reference the definition provided for them, rather than determining the config details themselves.